appsmithorg/appsmith-docs/website/docs/connect-data/reference/authenticated-api.md

   Authorization: Basic bXlfY2xpZW50X2lkOm15X2NsaWVudF9zZWNyZXQ=
   ```

-  NOTE to self - When the client authentication parameter is already present, why this parameter is needed as part of advanced setting for authorization code flow.
+  NOTE to self - When the client authentication parameter is already present, why this parameter is needed as part of the advanced setting for authorization code flow?

 </dd>

 ## Queries